-Screenwriter and bestselling author Sadie Francis Skyheart grew up in Michigan and currently lives in the Chicago suburbs.
+Screenwriter and producer, Laura Crips Davis, who authors her books as Sadie Francis Skyheart grew up in Michigan and currently lives in the Chicago suburbs.
 Her first book, The Recollection of Trees (2019), debuted as the #1 New Release in Children’s Scary Stories.
 She is an associate producer of In the Deathroom (2020), an award-winning crime drama based on a short story by Stephen King.

 Are you an author, screenwriter, or both? – Both.

 Which is your favorite mode of writing?
 Why? – For first drafts, I like long-form—pen to paper.
 It keeps me in the creative flow.
 It’s too easy to self-critique when typing.
 Subsequent drafts are done on my laptop.

 Which is your favorite role as a producer? – Cheerleader.
 It has been wonderful to see a filmmaker’s journey from start to finish, the positive audience response, and the awards it has won so far.
 I’m so honored to have been a small part of the project.

 What is your primary or favorite genre to write? – YA/Teen paranormal/fantasy (books), dark comedy (scripts).